-Tools and tips: A website accelerator; MailChimp tips; scanning documents; an accessibility tool; and a logo test
+Tips and tools: A website accelerator; MailChimp tips; scanning documents; and a logo test

 Make your website load much faster